jeffdruid/weather-now/README.md

 <!-- TODO -->

 - Temperature not displaying the correct unit when toggle is activated.
+Error occurs when temperature is F and user search for a new location.

 ### Fixed Bugs